In Armidale Regional Council, Financial and Insurance Services had the highest productivity by industry, generating $318,832 per worker in 2018/19.

 |Armidale Regional Council - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in Armidale Regional Council in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in Armidale Regional Council in 2018/19 shows the three highest industries were:

 - Financial and Insurance Services ($318,832)